polanco-jaime/polanco-jaime.github.io/_pages/about.md

 social: true
 ---

+# About Me

-My name is Jaime Polanco-Jiménez, and I am a dedicated PhD student in Economics at Pontificia Universidad Javeriana in Bogota, Colombia.
-This year, I'm honored to be a visiting scholar under the supervision of Professor [Kristof De Witte](https://www.kuleuven.be/wieiswie/en/person/00049626) at Katholieke Universiteit Leuven.
+I am Jaime Polanco-Jiménez, a dedicated PhD student in Economics at [Pontificia Universidad Javeriana](https://www.javeriana.edu.co/) in Bogota, Colombia.
+Currently, I am honored to be a visiting scholar under the supervision of Professor [Kristof De Witte](https://www.kuleuven.be/wieiswie/en/person/00049626) at [Katholieke Universiteit Leuven](https://www.kuleuven.be/english/).
-{: .text-justify}

-I have a passion for applying rigorous economic analysis to address issues related to natural resources, human capital accumulation, economics of education, and development economics.
-Alongside my academic journey, I'm also dedicated to my wife [Brigitte Castañeda](https://brigitte-castaneda.github.io/), who shares my passion as a PhD student.
-Together, we're committed to pushing the boundaries of research and knowledge in our respective fields.
-{: .text-justify}
+## Research Focus

-My research focuses on analyzing  how different factors influence educational outcomes and human capital accumulation, particularly in developing countries.
-I have been carrying out these research endeavors under the expert supervision of [Oliver Pardo](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-administraci%C3%93n-24?redirect=%2Fprofesores)  and [Gloria Bernal](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores).
+My passion lies in applying rigorous economic analysis to address issues related tohuman capital accumulation, economics of education, and development economics.
+Specifically, my current research focuses on analyzing how various factors influence educational outcomes and human capital accumulation, with a particular emphasis on developing countries.
+I conduct my research under the expert supervision of [Oliver Pardo](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-administraci%C3%93n-24?redirect=%2Fprofesores) and [Gloria Bernal](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores).
-{: .text-justify}

-In addition to my research work, I've also served as a Research Assistant at the [Laboratory of Economics of Education](https://lee.javeriana.edu.co/), where I explored the correlation between electrical accessibility and education.
-I've collaborated with Professor [Oliver Pardo](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-administraci%C3%93n-24?redirect=%2Fprofesores) on comprehending the relationship between retirement savings and the informal labor market.
-Additionally, I've supported Researcher [Christian Posso](https://sites.google.com/site/christianpossosuarez/) from the Central Bank of Colombia in investigating the causal link between health insurance bankruptcy and its effects in Colombia.
-Moreover, I've contributed as a teaching assistant for econometrics courses under the guidance of Professor [Pablo Garlatti](https://sites.google.com/view/adriangarlati) in the last two years.
-{: .text-justify}
+## Chat Bot

+Feel free to test my researcher assistant chatbot at the bottom right of this page.
+If you have any observations, please let me know.

 **I will be on the Job Market in 2024/2025.**